Unneeded open ports can be costly for your business!

 nmap fuser cat

-If you would like more information on any of the commands, please feel free to contact me with your .
+If you would like more information on any of the commands, please feel free to contact me with your programming questions.
 You can also read other posts on programming code, lookup the programming terms displayed above or visit my network security blog.
 Other external programming blogs on Technorati and programming blogs on Google.

 No comments: